Connectome Smoothing via Low-rank Approximations: Dataset Description

+By this definition, after a uniform $1$-flip, the number of regions in each lobe stays the same, where only two regions are changed to a different lobe.

+Then we can define a uniform $k$-flip naturally as sequentially performing uniform $1$-flip $k$ times.
+Note that after a uniform $k$-flip, the number of regions in each lobe still stays the same.

+In the permutation test, a uniform $k$-flip was applied and the test statistic $T(X, l)$ was calculated based on the lobe assignment after flipping.
+The $p$-value is computed as the proportion of uniform $k$-flips with a $T$ value smaller than the $T$ value for the true lobe assignments.

+Figure~\ref{fig:mouse_violin} shows the violin plots for the metric defined in Eq.~\eqref{eq:test_stat} permuted in the same way as described above but applied to the mouse connectome.

-\subsection{Dataset Description}
+\section{Dataset Description}

-\subsubsection{Human Connectomes}
+\subsection{Human Connectomes}

-The original dataset is from the Emotion and Creativity One Year Retest Dataset provided by Qiu, Zhang and Wei from Southwest University available at the Consortium for Reliability and Reproducibility (CoRR) \citep{zuo2014open, gorgolewski2015high}.
+The original dataset is from the Emotion and Creativity One Year Retest Dataset provided by Qiu, Zhang and Wei from Southwest University available at the Consortium for Reliability and Reproducibility \citeapp{zuo2014open,gorgolewski2015high}.
 It is composed of 235 subjects, all of whom were college students.
 Each subject underwent two sessions of anatomical, resting state DTI scans, spaced one year apart.
 Due to incomplete data, only 454 scans are available.

-When deriving MR connectomes, the NeuroData team parcellates the brain into groups of voxels as defined by anatomical atlases \citep{kiar2016ndmg}.
+When deriving MR connectomes, the NeuroData team parcellates the brain into groups of voxels as defined by anatomical atlases \citeapp{kiar2016ndmg}.
 The atlases are defined either physiologically by neuroanatomists (Desikan and JHU), or are generated using an automated segmentation algorithm (CPAC200).
-Once the voxels in the original image space are grouped into regions, an edge is placed between two regions when there is at least one white-matter tract, derived using a tractography algorithm, connecting the corresponding two parts of the brain \citep{Garyfallidis2014-wg}.
+Once the voxels in the original image space are grouped into regions, an edge is placed between two regions when there is at least one white-matter tract, derived using a tractography algorithm, connecting the corresponding two parts of the brain \citeapp{Garyfallidis2014-wg}.
 The resulting graphs are undirected, unweighted, and have no self-loops.

+For the Desikan atlas, there are 70 different regions (35 regions for each hemisphere), with each region belonging to a single lobe.
+Three regions of the Desikan atlas per hemisphere (Banks of Superior Temporal Sulcus, Corpus Callosum, and the ``Unknown'' region) do not have obvious lobe assignment and were clustered into a new lobe category named ``other'' to resolve this issue.

-\subsubsection{Mouse Connectome}
+\subsection{Mouse Connectome}

-Images of the fixed specimen were acquired on a 9.4 T small animal magnet using a 3D diffusion weighted imaging sequence.
+Images of the fixed specimen were acquired on a 9.4-T small-animal-magnet using a 3D diffusion-weighted imaging sequence.
 120 unique diffusion directions were acquired using a b value of 4000 s/mm2, interleaved with 11 non-diffusion weighted scans.
 Images were acquired in 235 hours, and reconstructed at 43 micron resolution.
-The mouse brain was labeled with 296 regions of interest, 148 per hemisphere \citep{Anderson2017-ra}.
+The mouse brain was labeled with 296 regions of interest, 148 per hemisphere \citeapp{Anderson2017-ra}.